All Episodes

 Look, it does.

-But when you saw what was going on with all this Russia gate and everything else, it it was criminal activity that was going on in the in the halls of justice.
+But when you saw what was going on with all this Russia gate and everything else, it was criminal activity that was going on in the halls of justice.

 I mean, that's the bottom line.

-And again, there were listen, there were Republicans who were against them too.
+And again, listen, there were Republicans who were against him too.

-This wasn't just the Democrat versus Republican thing.
+This wasn't just a Democrat versus Republican thing.

-This was big government mafia swamp versus an outsider who said, Hey, why don't we do this thing that we thought we were gonna do as a republic?
+This was big government mafia swamp versus an outsider who said, hey, why don't we do this thing that we thought we were going to do as a republic?

-I mean, it the swamp monsters come from all colors.
+I mean, the swamp monsters come from all colors.

 You know, while we're talking about that, I just have to mention this whole Rittenhouse case.